Wednesday, December 31, 2025

 The Second Time Around (Postscript)

-I actively pursued many hobbies when I was young : hiking in the Santa Cruz mountains; kayaking on Montterey Bay; mountain biking to Mission Peak; or just reading a book while listening to my favorite jazz music.
+I once actively pursued many pastimes when I was young : hiking in the Santa Cruz mountains; kayaking on Monterey Bay; mountain biking to Mission Peak; or just reading a book while listening to my favorite jazz music.

-The daily grind became a 37-year "career" as a full-time employee and contractor in Silicon Valley: 17 jobs lasting 6 months to 6 years (and 7 layoffs lasting 3 to 11 months).
+The daily grind became a 45-year "career" as a full-time employee and contractor in Silicon Valley: 17 jobs that lasted 6 months to 6 years (and the 7 layoffs that lasted 3 to 11 months).

 As a full-time employee, the daily grind consisted of constantly looking over my shoulder after being let go despite working long hours to meet tight deadlines.